Olyve/Wolfgang-Bot/README.md

 ## Notes for setting up the project
 If you are setting this up for the first time, you need to add a directory called `secrets` and in that directory there should be a file named `secrets.js`.
-A script is included that wills et up the directory and the file, but you still need to provide the keys & ids and export them.
-The script is called `secrets` and can be run by typing `npmn secrets`.
+A script is included that will set up the directory and the file, but you still need to provide the keys & ids and export them.
+The script is called `secrets` and can be run by typing `npm secrets`.
 This JavaScript file should export the keys that are required for the bot to work.
 Currently the keys that are required are:
  - `sheep_tag_list_id`
  - `newsletter_list_id`
  - `mailchimp_api_key`